Expeditions Away from Sage

 Recent and Forthcoming Expeditions

-In January 2013, a group of Johnson students traveled to Patagonia, Chile, for a 10-day expedition where they tested and enhanced their leadership skills in an unpredictable, challenging, and dynamic wilderness environment.
-Johnson partnered with the National Outdoor Leadership School (NOLS) for the ten-day trip.
+Since January 2013, teams of Johnson students have traveled to Patagonia, Chile, over winter break for an annual leadership expedition.
+The 10-day trip gives students the opportunity to test and enhance their leadership skills in an unpredictable, challenging, and dynamic wilderness environment.
+Johnson partners with the National Outdoor Leadership School (NOLS) for the expedition.
 NOLS is a renowned leadership training institute that has worked with the military, NASA astronauts, Google executives, and other groups around the world.
-The expedition was part of a leadership course taught by Johnson Associate Professor of Management and Organizations Jim Detert and Leadership Programs Director Jerry Rizzo.
-In April 2013, another group of Johnson students traveled to Quantico, Virginia, to participate in leadership training with the United States Marine Corps (USMC) at their Officer Candidate School.

-Forthcoming expeditions include additional expeditions to USMC Quantico, as well as a NOLS expedition to Patagonia in January 2014.
-Read more about the January 2013 Leadership Expedition to Patagonia in Cornell Enterprise Online and on the NOLS blog.
-The USMC Quantico Leadership Expedition was also featured in Cornell Enterprise Online.
+Learn more by reading about the inaugural Leadership Expedition to Patagonia in the Cornell Enterprise Online and on the NOLS blog.
+The USMC Quantico Leadership Expedition has also been featured in Cornell Enterprise Online.